Month 8, Week 4

 Month 8, Week 4 Tips

-- Be prepared for allergies, especially if they run in your family.
+- Be prepared for food allergies, especially if they run in your family.
 Besides milk, the top allergenic foods include eggs, peanuts, tree nuts, shellfish, fish, soy, and wheat.

 - Common signs of allergic reactions to a new food include hives (red, raised blotches to skin), flushed skin or rash, vomiting or diarrhea, swelling (especially of face, lips or tongue), and wheezing.

 - If your baby has a swollen face, trouble breathing, or severe vomiting or diarrhea after eating, call 911 immediately.